 The giant financial round was raised not only to expand geographically but also to supply governments around the world with the confidence that the company is on stable grounds.

 The company is lending money around the world, but its base is still profoundly British.
 Out of its 60,000 investors, 55,000 of them are UK-based retail investors.
 2017 will be the year that Funding Circle will be tested upon its success to bring US retail investors to its platform and acquire more local companies.

 After taking over the p2p lending scene, topping Zopa, the popular lending service, Funding Circle will have to tackle quite a few challenges abroad.
-It will have to address regulatory issues of each market it enters, and may need to solve it by acquiring local companies.
-In the US, and already in Europe, Funding Circle will find crowded market and will have to display a strong differentiating factor in order to surpass the clutter.
+It will have to address regulatory issues of each market it enters and may need to solve it by acquiring local companies.
+In the US, and already in Europe, Funding Circle will find a crowded market and will have to display a strong differentiating factor in order to surpass the clutter.

 And finally, after a hot year, the British p2p lending is on the verge of cooling after FCA’s announcement on the “evidence of potential investor detriment” that demands “strengthening rules in the area.”